Staten Island Real Estate

 Staten Island’s Mid Island real estate market region is generally considered to be bordered on the northern end by the Staten Island Expressway, Arthur Kill Road in the Southwest and Tysen’s Lane in the South East.
 This section of Staten Island is also generally subdivided further in the West and East Shores, the Gateway (near the Verrazano Bridge), and Heartland Section.

 The Staten Island Mall and the Richmond Avenue retail corridor are located in the Heartland Section, while the Hylan Boulevard retail corridor can be found along the East Shore and Gateway regions.
 The eastern portion of the Mid Island is served by the Staten Island Railroad.
 The property lots in this section are generally larger than those on the North Shore and range from townhouses to large mansions.
-The mid island section along with the South Shore offer a more traditional Staten Island living experience in the sense that these have a very suburban atmosphere to them.
+The mid island section along with the South Shore offers a more traditional Staten Island living experience in the sense that these have a very suburban atmosphere to them.

 South Shore Staten Island Real Estate